inet-framework/inet-tutorials/_docs/configurator/step4.md

 ### Additional configuration

-The `General` configuration also sets up `GlobalARP` to keep the packet exchanges simpler. `GlobalARP` fills the ARP tables of all nodes in advance, so when the simulation begins no ARP exchanges are necessary.
+The `General` configuration also sets up `GlobalArp` to keep the packet exchanges simpler. `GlobalArp` fills the ARP tables of all nodes in advance, so when the simulation begins no ARP exchanges are necessary.

 The `**.routingTable.netmaskRoutes = ""` line keeps the routing table modules from